bpfman/bpfman/docs/admin/k8s-deployment.md

   status:
     conditions:
     - lastTransitionTime: "2022-12-07T22:41:30Z"
-      message: Successfully loaded ebpfProgram
+      message: Successfully loaded BpfProgram
       reason: bpfdLoaded
       status: "True"
       type: Loaded
 ```

-Applications wishing to use bpfd to deploy/manage their bpf programs in
+Applications wishing to use bpfd to deploy/manage their BPF programs in
 kubernetes will make use of this object to find references to the bpfMap pin
-points (`spec.maps`) in order to configure their bpf programs.
+points (`spec.maps`) in order to configure their BPF programs.

 ## Controllers